jncraton/course-template/env.md

 - `gcc` version: 10.2
 - `make` version: 4.3

 While assignments are generally designed to work in a wide variety of environments, it is strongly recommended to have an environment as close to the one described above as possible.
-If you do not run x64 Linux natively on your machine, a virtualized environment can used via tools such as [QEMU](https://www.qemu.org/), [virt-manager](https://virt-manager.org/), or [VirtualBox](https://www.virtualbox.org/).
+If you do not run x64 Linux natively on your machine, a virtualized environment can be used via tools such as [QEMU](https://www.qemu.org/), [virt-manager](https://virt-manager.org/), or [VirtualBox](https://www.virtualbox.org/).

 It is recommended to install a Debian-based distribution such as Debian itself, Ubuntu, or Kali.
 You can either download the install media and run through the installation process yourself or you can download a pre-installed image from a provider such as [Linux VM Images](https://www.linuxvmimages.com/)  or [OSBoxes](https://www.osboxes.org/).